 Your home is your sanctuary, or at least, it should be.
 After a long and strenuous day, you should be able to retire in an atmosphere that exudes calmness and peace.
 Your home should be a place where you feel safe and comfortable, somewhere you go to unwind and relinquish yourself from the struggles and stressors of the outside world.
 Your home is the place where you can shut the door, both literally and figuratively, on anything that adds unnecessary work, stress or deliberation — and once you close that door, everything within its walls should contribute to your harmonious unwinding.
 Because your home is meant to serve this all-encompassing purpose, it is important that it be relaxing, inviting and clutter-free.
+Here are some tips to make your home a happier place!

 Every morning, before you head out to start your day, think about how you want your home to look and feel when you return in the evening.
 Make your bed, rinse the gobs of toothpaste from the sink and take those dirty clothes off your desk chair and place them in the hamper.
 A quick cleanse in the morning can mean the difference between a carefree night on the couch and a laundry list of must-dos for when you finally walk back through the door into your so-called safe haven.
 These tasks may seem frivolous, but when left unattended to, they build up — and so does your stress level.
 A cluttered home translates to a cluttered mind, just as a clean home translates to a clear mind.
 Do yourself a favor by dedicating a few minutes in the morning to prepare your home for the evening.
 This way, when the day’s work is done, so is your brain’s.
 You can mentally turn off, unplug and relax.